Updated: Jan 10

 I could never fill the shoes that my mother and grandmother have given me to fill, but I try to take every lesson they taught me and let those lessons guide me in my life.
 I thank God for allowing these phenomenal women to raise me, and I love them with all my heart and soul.
 My mother still amazes me.
 She is always consistent, reliable, timely, motivated, and has an unmatched determination and strength.
 She is so inspiring and full of energy.
 What an example she has set.
 I wish God blesses my mother always.

 I shall continue to live the best life that I can for as long as I have breath in my body and give those who have affected me positively the flowers they deserve.
 I would not be who I am without the people who have loved, supported, and cared for me.
 I would be remiss if I did not mention that many other women have been an essential part of my life – there are too many to name – some are here, and some have passed on.
 I will never forget the love the women in my life have shown me.

 Happy Mother’s Day to all mothers for your selflessness and unconditional love.
 Happy National Nurses Week to nurses all over the world for your tireless efforts.
 You mean so much to all of us and deserve the absolute best that life has to offer.

 God Bless You with Good Health and Wellness,

 LinkedIn: Antoinette Johnson, MAEd

 “Empowering, inspiring, motivating, and uplifting your mind, body, and spirit!”

 To read more about my hospitalization, spiritual journey, and the battle that I endured, please purchase my book 12 Days: A Story of Faith, Hope, Healing, and Victory.
-To read a chapter snippet of 12 Days, please click here.
+To read a chapter snippet from 12 Days, please click here.
 Books can be purchased from Amazon or Barnes and Noble online.